10 Absolute Must Do's In Las Vegas For First Timers

 PRO TIP: You might get sticker shock looking at the price tag of these buffets, especially during lunch and dinner.
 For a cheaper buffet, opt for a breakfast meal.
 For an all-out splurge, choose a buffet that serves crab legs!
 It’s worth it if you love seafood.

-Check out this article for a list of our favorite seafood buffets in Las Vegas.
+Check out this guide to our favorite seafood buffets in Las Vegas.

 Awakening